-Belltown is home to a thriving retail and entertainment corridor, over 50 major employers, 14,000 residents, and 25,300 jobs, and is changing fast.
-With this change comes struggles with homelessness and displacement of small businesses and middle-income residents.
-To prosper during this growth, Belltown needs a voice that can bring clear focus, coordinated advocacy, and a stronger community identity.
+Belltown is home to a thriving retail and entertainment corridor featuring over 250 retail small business merchants, 50 major employers, 14,000+ units of housing, and 25,000 jobs.
+Growth also brings challenges related to people who need a home, displacement of small businesses and middle-income residents.
+To prosper during this growth, Belltown United provides a single, focused voice, coordinated advocacy, and a stronger community identity.

-Belltown is a neighborhood in Seattle, WA positioned between Elliot Bay, Denny Way, 5th Avenue, and Lenora.
+The Belltown neighborhood is part of Downtown Seattle, WA positioned approximately between Elliot Bay, Denny Way, 5th Avenue, and Stewart Street.
 It was named after William Nathaniel Bell, who originally owned the land, though he left the area in 1855.
-At first Belltown was isolated from the rest of downtown because of Denny Hill, one of Seattle’s largest hills.
+At first Belltown was isolated from the rest of Downtown because of Denny Hill, one of Seattle’s largest hills.
 This isolation resulted in low rent and underdeveloped economy in Belltown.

 In 1892 Reginald Herber Thomson became Seattle’s city engineer.
 To achieve straight and level boulevards he leveled Denny Hill, thus connecting Belltown to the commerce of downtown.
 In came new businesses, followed by artists and musicians looking for low rent apartments.
 The movement of creatives to Belltown can be credited with the neighborhood’s trendy and boho spirit to this day.